-Between Tuesday 7th April to Saturday 9th May 2015, artist in residence Clary Saddler will launched her project Uprising at The Project Space in Newport.
-Delivering a project using relatable themes (e.g. a gang metaphor running parallel to the workshops), Clary aimed to inspire people within Newport to be more politically active.
+Between Tuesday 7th April to Saturday 9th May 2015, artist in residence Clary Saddler launched her democracy project Uprising at The Project Space in Newport.
+Clary aimed to inspire people within Newport to be more politically active through the delivery of a project that used relatable themes (e.g. a gang metaphor running parallel to the workshops),

 I’m a young practitioner who holds ‘old school’ ideals of changing the world through art.
-With this project I aimed to engage participants (of any age) creatively and to get them involved in the democratic process and inspire them to be more politically active.
+I engaged participants creatively through this project.
+They were also included in the democratic process and were inspired them to be more politically active.
 Due to the drop-in nature of the workshops (and a surprisingly hot April) it was not always easy to coax people through the door.
-However, I believe what we managed to achieve and script from these sessions is a good start at inspiring change within the city of Newport.”
+I do however believe what we managed to achieve these aims.
+We also scripted a performance from these sessions.
+This is a good start at inspiring change within the city of Newport.